• Open Account

 If you are unable to trade actively throughout the day, you might benefit greatly from MCX trading.
 If you are busy during working hours, you may trade in the evenings since the trading hours are from 9:00 AM to 11:30 PM IST.

-How to Trade on MCX – Step-by-Step Process
+How to Trade on MCX: A Step-by-Step Process

-Before you start trading commodities on the MCX, you can open a Demat and trading account with PL Capital Group – Prabhudas Lilladher.
-PL offers you numerous powerful tools and research-backed trading strategies.
-Here is a step-by-step guide for opening a trading account with PL Capital:
+Before you start trading on MCX, you need a Demat and trading account.
+Open yours with PL Capital and get access to powerful tools and research-backed trading strategies.

-4. For e-KYC, input your name and PAN as seen on your PAN card.
+Step 4: Complete Your e-KYC Enter your name and PAN exactly as they appear on your PAN card.

 Different Options for Investing in Commodities in India